HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/performance_tuning/container_deployments/dx_performance_medium_cfg.md

 In Digital Experience (DX) performance testing, it is important to determine both DX container sizing and the relationships between the components that make up DX.
 The goal of performance testing is to identify the optimal Kubernetes configurations for varying levels of DX demands, ranging from small to large setups.
 This sizing guidance examines these factors in a configuration using 10,000 Virtual Users.

 In this investigation, the key performance indicators are the number of concurrent users, the average response time, and throughput.
 These metrics serve as benchmarks for evaluating the performance of a medium DX configuration, providing insights into the system's ability to handle specific loads.
-Furthermore, this topic explores the impact of core tuning adjustments, pod scaling, node scaling, and pod configuration modifications on enhancing system responsiveness.
+This topic also explores the impact of core tuning adjustments, pod scaling, node scaling, and pod configuration modifications on enhancing system responsiveness.
 This sizing guidance shows how strategic changes can lead to significant improvements in performance.

 The sizing tests examined rendering scenarios for Web Content Manager (WCM), portlets, and Digital Asset Management (DAM).
 The tests were facilitated by a rendering setup deployed on AWS/Native-Kubernetes (Kubernetes installed directly in Amazon EC2 instances).
 This topic presents a comprehensive overview of the findings, offering guidance for organizations seeking to optimize their DX platforms for peak performance.